Work with us!

 Wildflower seed bombs distributed in 2020

 Seed bombs offer a unique way to distribute beneficial wildflowers to an area.
-The idea driving Radical Roots is to place in the hands every individual the power to contribute to restoring native plants throughout Canada.
+The idea driving Radical Roots is to place in the hands of every individual the power to contribute to restoring native plants throughout Canada.
 One small action has huge benefits.
-Helping bee and butterfly populations, adding biodiversity, promoting soil conditions, making our neighbourhoods and world a better place.
+Helping bee and butterfly populations, adding biodiversity, promoting soil conditions, and making our neighborhoods and the world a better place.

-Seed bombs are meant to work in areas with preexisting vegetation but will grow better is a spot is cleared of grass prior to planting.
-With native species some types need to experience stratification before germinating and growing.
+Sometimes the seed will grow only when the conditions are right; this may seem like the seed isn't growing within a certain timeframe, but rest assured, the seed will only grow when it experiences the right conditions (warm, moist soil).
+Seed bombs are meant to work in areas with preexisting vegetation but will grow better if a spot is cleared of grass prior to planting.
+With native species, some types need to experience stratification before germinating and growing.

 The last three images are of the London Ontario Food Bank Restoration Project.

 When you enter into a new era of science you almost always find yourself.

 703 Cotton Mill St Unit 109, Cornwall, ON K6H 0E7